-The Department of Neurosurgery, Tokyo Women's Medical University has top-class number of cases and clinical results in Japan in all neurosurgical diseaes such as brain tumors, cerebrovascular diseases, functional neurological disorders, spinal cord diseases, pediatric neurosurgery, and head trauma.
+The Department of Neurosurgery, Tokyo Women's Medical University has top-class number of cases and clinical results in Japan in all neurosurgical diseases such as brain tumors, cerebrovascular diseases, functional neurological disorders, spinal cord diseases, pediatric neurosurgery, and head trauma.
 We have 30 clinical subspecialities, and multiple specialists are engaged in each field.
 In each field, we have achieved the world's leading clinical results by safe and reliable neurosurgery using the latest technology and equipment.
-The number of operations in 2020 reached 1000, and when gamma knife treatment was added, more than 1200 cases were treated, which is the largest number of treatments in Japan.
 In addition to surgery, multimodal therapies such as chemotherapy and other radiotherapy are used to deal with all diseases in the field of neurosurgery at a high level.
 Not only standard craniotomy, but also minimally invasive surgery that minimizes the patient's damage, stereotactic treatment methods, neuroendoscopy, endovascular treatment, etc. are introduced, and also intraoperative monitoring are used for preserve patient's neurological function.

 Regarding education, we are focusing on student education and postgraduate education, and the neurosurgeon specialist education program, which is our core hospital, produces excellent neurosurgeons every year.
 Currently, there are 250 neurosurgeons from our Department and they are active in various related facilities nationwide.
 Excellent and abundant human resources are a great asset of our Department.
 We will continue to develop international human resources who have both technology and humanity.
 As part of this education, we are also focusing on graduate school education and doctoral degree acquisition, and it is possible to respond in a wide range of neurosurgery fields.
 Regarding research, basic research and clinical research are conducted in neurosurgery fields, and graduate students play a central role in basic research.
 In addition, we also have the Institute of Advanced Biomedical Engineering and Science in our university, and we are promoting advanced research on regenerative medicine and surgical treatment strategies in collaboration with the institute.